 The House planned to consider campaign finance reform on July 12, with debate expected to focus on the Ney-Wynn and Shays-Meehan bills.
 However, debate failed to materialize that day, when the House rejected on a 203-228 vote the proposed rule for considering the issue.
 H.Res.
-188, as reported from the Rules Committee that morning (H.Rept.
+188, as reported from the Rules Committee that morning

+(H.Rept.
 107-135), would have made in order H.R.
 2356 (Shays-Meehan), 20 perfecting amendments (including 14 by the bill's managers), and two substitutes-Doolittle, nearly identical to H.R.
 1444, and Ney-Wynn, identical to H.R.
 2360.

-While House leadership has not committed to bringing up the issue again, supporters of Shays-Meehan have looked to a discharge petition to force reconsideration of the issue.
-Such a petition was filed July 19, organized by Blue Dog Democrats.
-If it succeeds in acquiring the needed 218 signatures, it would bring up a rule-H.Res.
+In the wake of the defeat of the rule, the House leadership would not commit to bringing up the issue again.
+Supporters of Shays-Meehan then looked to a discharge petition to force reconsideration.
+Such a petition was filed July 19, 2001, organized by Blue Dog Democrats.
+If it succeeded in gaining the needed 218 signatures, it would bring up a rule-H.Res.
 203 (Turner)-making Shays-Meehan and various amendments in order for House debate.
-The discharge petition began collecting signatures on July 30 and, as of September 28, had been signed by 208 Members.
-While supporters had hoped for reconsideration in fall 2001, their timetable appears to have been pushed back since national attention was diverted by the terrorist attacks of September 11.